frankovacevich/subtleicons/README.md

 The icons are licensed under the MIT License and are free to use in any project.

-Check the website to view and search throught the icons.
+Check the website (built with AngularJS) to view and search through the icons.